arendst/Tasmota/tools/decode-config.md

 ## Prerequisite
 * [Python](https://en.wikipedia.org/wiki/Python_(programming_language))
-  This program is written in [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) so you need to install a python environment (for details see [Python Setup and Usage](https://docs.python.org/2.7/using/index.html))
+  This program is written in [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) so you need to install a working python environment (for details see [Python Setup and Usage](https://docs.python.org/2.7/using/index.html))

 * [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota) [Firmware](https://github.com/arendst/Sonoff-Tasmota/releases) with Web-Server enabled:
-  * To backup or restore configurations from/to a Sonoff-Tasmota device you need a firmare with enabled web-server in admin mode (command [WebServer 2](https://github.com/arendst/Sonoff-Tasmota/wiki/Commands#wifi)).
+  * To backup or restore configurations from or to a Sonoff-Tasmota device you need a firmare with enabled web-server in admin mode (command [WebServer 2](https://github.com/arendst/Sonoff-Tasmota/wiki/Commands#wifi)).
+This is the Tasmota default.
   * If using your own compiled firmware be aware to enable the web-server (`#define USE_WEBSERVER` and `#define WEB_SERVER 2`).

 ## File Types